Tell Me (Wonder Girls song): Versions

-The original version of "Tell Me" is featured on the group's debut album The Wonder Years and features vocals from the original line-up consisting of Min Sunye, Park Yeeun, Ann Sohee, Lee Sun Mi and Kim Hyuna.
-After the departure of Kim Hyuna, the song received a rap verse to see the introduction of Kim Yubin to the public.
-The radio version was unavailable for purchase upon the single's original release.
-The song was later made available for purchase on the group's single "So Hot" as a B-side.
-The song was later re-recorded for the Japanese release of their greatest hits album WonderBest (2012) and features the band's third line-up consisting of Min Sunye, Park Yeeun, Ahn Sohee, Kim Yubin and Woo Hyerim, with previous members' vocals removed.
-"Tell Me" was sung officially by Wonder Girls in 3 languages: Korean, English and Mandarin-Chinese.
+The original version of "Tell Me" is featured on the group's debut album The Wonder Years and features vocals from the original line-up consisting of Min Sun-ye, Park Ye-eun, Ahn So-hee, Lee Sun-mi and Hyuna.
+Due to the last-minute addition of rapper Yubin to the group, her rap is not on the album version, and a version titled "Tell Me (Rap Version)" was made to include Yubin's vocals.
+This version was included as a B-side on the group's maxi-single So Hot (2008).
+The song was later re-recorded for the Japanese release of their greatest hits album WonderBest (2012) and features the band's third line-up consisting of Sunye, Yeeun, Sohee, Yubin and Hyerim, with previous members' vocals removed.
+"Tell Me" was recorded by the Wonder Girls in 3 languages: Korean, English, and Mandarin Chinese.